Vicky Maeijer

-Vicky Maeijer (born 7 September 1986) is a Dutch politician representing the Party for Freedom.
-She has been a member of the House of Representatives since 23 March 2017.
-Previously, she was a Member of the European Parliament for the Netherlands from 2014 to 2017.
+Vicky Maeijer (born 7 September 1986) is a Dutch politician representing the Party for Freedom (PVV).
+From 2 July 2024 to 3 June 2025, she served as State Secretary for Long-term and Social Care in the Schoof cabinet.
+Previously, she was a Member of the European Parliament for the Netherlands from 2014 to 2017 and a member of the House of Representatives from 2017 to 2024.

 Career

-Maeijer obtained a bachelor's degree in Dutch law at the Erasmus University Rotterdam in 2009, and completed a master's degree in international and European public law at the same institution.
-Between 2007 and 2014 she worked at different times as a policy worker for the Party for Freedom party in the House of Representatives of the Netherlands and the European Parliament.
+Maeijer studied at Erasmus University Rotterdam, obtaining a bachelor's degree in Dutch law and a master's degree in international and European public law in 2009, which was subsequently declared invalid due to plagiarism.
+Between 2007 and 2014, she worked at different times as a policy worker for the Party for Freedom, founded in 2006, in the House of Representatives of the Netherlands and the European Parliament.
 She started working for Raymond de Roon and later became an aid to Louis Bontes.
 She entered the 2011 Dutch provincial elections as the lijsttrekker (top party candidate) for the Party for Freedom at age 24.
 She stated that she wanted the provincial government to focus on its main tasks of spatial planning, traffic and environment.
 Other stated issues were the decrease in provincial civil servants, a decrease in the number of members of the provincial State and provincial executive, and a publicly elected King's Commissioner.

 Maeijer was a member of the States of South Holland between 17 March 2011 and 1 July 2014.
 For the 2012 general election she was number 21 on the Party for Freedom list.
 Until July 2014 she was the party leader in the States of South Holland.
 In the 2014 European Parliament elections Maeijer was elected for the Party for Freedom.
-In 2017, she was elected as a Member of the House of Representatives, she took office on 23 March.
+In 2017, she was elected as a Member of the House of Representatives, and she took office on 23 March.
+She received a third term in the 2023 general election, and she has since been the PVV's spokesperson for medical ethics, war victims, and sports.

+After the PVV, VVD, NSC, and BBB formed the Schoof cabinet, Maeijer was sworn in as State Secretary for Long-term and Social Care on 2 July 2024.
+Her portfolio included caregiving, supported living, long-term care, disabilities, district nursing, paramedics, healthcare quality, personal healthcare budget, addiction care, and patient organizations.
+In November 2024, BNR Nieuwsradio reported based on plagiarism detection software and expert opinion that Maeijer had copied over half of the content of her master's thesis about the Kadi v Council and Commission case from other sources.
+Erasmus University Rotterdam subsequently started an investigation.
+On March 13, 2025, Erasmus University Rotterdam (EUR) declared her master's thesis invalid and revoked her degree.